googlecodelabs/migrate-python2-appengine/step4a-cloudrun-bldpks-py3/README.md

 ## Introduction

 This codelab represents an alternative to Step 4 (just the Python 3 version) where you're migrating your App Engine app to Cloud Run, but using Cloud Buildpacks instead of Docker.
-As Docker is an industry standard for containers, users choosing to follow this path are those who don't want to be dependent on a single company (and its control) or do not wish to become familiar with the Docker product and instead, opting for a more standardized approach to container-building that has multiple supporters in industry (more below).
+As Docker is an industry standard for containers, users choosing to follow this path are those who don't want to have to become familiar with working with Docker product or carefully curating their `Dockerfile` and instead, opting for a more standardized approach to container-building that has multiple supporters in industry (more below).

 ---